biouno/biouno.github.io/tutorials/tutorial01-jenkins-rscript.md

 The project has a single build step 'Execute R script'

-## Tutorial 1 Configuration file
+## Tutorial 1: Configuration file

 You can download the Jenkins project configuration from here:

-## The 'Execute R script' Step: What is happening
+## The 'Execute R script' Build Step

-Here is the R code that will be executed.
+The R-plugin will execute the following R code.

 ```R
 j<-Sys.getenv(c("JENKINS_URL"))